MSUSEL/msusel-ssp-manager/README.md

 ```

 Now we'll add new collections to the BRON database.
 These are mappings from MITRE ATT&CK Techniques to NIST SP 800-53 security controls.
-These mapping where done by MITRE Engenuity Center for Threat-Informed Defense (see:https://github.com/center-for-threat-informed-defense/mappings-explorer/). <br />
+These mappings where done by MITRE Engenuity Center for Threat-Informed Defense (see:https://github.com/center-for-threat-informed-defense/mappings-explorer/). <br />
 ```
 cd flask
 docker-compose up